nvaccess/nvda/readme.txt

 To generate developer documentation:
 	* Doxygen Windows installer (1.7.3 or above): http://www.stack.nl/~dimitri/doxygen/download.html

+To generate a gettext translation template:
+	* xgettext from GNU gettext:
+		* A Windows build is available at http://sourceforge.net/projects/cppcms/files/boost_locale/gettext_for_windows/
+		* Copy xgettext.exe into the tools directory.

 == Preparing the Source Tree ==
 Before you can run the NVDA source code, you must prepare the source tree.
 You do this by opening a command prompt, changing to the root of the NVDA source distribution and typing: